Approximating stochastic volatility by recombinant trees: Numerical results

 It is clear that when we price a lookback option using backward recursion, we also need another continuous variable holding the running max or min.
 But in this case, we can constrain this variable to take values on a tree as well.
 However, it still remains more efficient to apply our MC method on the tree.
-Table 9 presents numerical results obtained by the standard MC method and our numerical method for fixed strike lookback Call options.
+Table~\ref{lookback} presents numerical results obtained by the standard MC method and our numerical method for fixed strike lookback call options.
 As comparison we used simple Monte Carlo simulations based on a Euler method.
-The table contains prices for $N = 3000$ and $NumSim = 10^5$.
+The table contains prices for $N = 3000$ and $\mathrm{NumSim} = 10^5$.
 As one can see from the last column, the numbers obtained from our numerical method differ only slightly from the prices computed by the Euler MC method.

-Table 10 provides average running times for the options in Tables 1-9.
-The computer used is a standard laptop with an Intel Core i7 M620@2.67 GHz CPU and a 4-GB memory.
+In terms of the theoretical complexity, we require $n^3$ many computations for $n$ many time steps in the difference equations case.
+This is similar to that of PDE approach.
+More precisely, Table~\ref{timetable} provides average running times for the options in Tables~\ref{HestonEput}--\ref{lookback}.
+The computer used is a standard laptop with an Intel Core i7 M620@2.67 GHz CPU and a 4 GB memory.
 The algorithm was implemented in MATLAB.

-\section{Concluding Remarks}
+\section{Concluding remarks}

 In this paper, we have developed a recombining tree approximation of the Heston model.
-Our approach is very general and applies to all stochastic volatility models with a factor equations.
-For low dimensional European and the American option equation can be solved by a straightforward backward recursion.
+Our approach is very general and applies to all stochastic volatility models with a factor equation.
+Low-dimensional European and American option equations can be solved by a straightforward backward recursion.
 We have done extensive numerical experimentation with the resulting pricing equations.
-These results, reported in the previous section, confirms the efficiency of the method.
+These results, reported in the previous section, confirm the efficiency of the method.